mozilla-mobile/mozilla-vpn-client/README.md

 ### Running the functional tests

-**New build required**: Functional tests require a dummy build of the application, which is not built by default.
-To build the `dummyvpn` target, in the root folder of this repository run:
+**New build required**: Functional tests require a "dummy" build of the application, which is not built by default.
+To create a "dummy" build, run:

 ```
+cmake -S . -B build-dummy -DDUMMY_BUILD=ON
-cmake --build build -j$(nproc) --target dummyvpn
+cmake --build build-dummy -j$(nproc)
 ```

-This will create a dummy build under the `tests/dummyvpn` folder.
+This will create an executable under `build-dummy/src/mozillavpn`.
 To run the functional tests against this build, make sure the `MVPN_BIN` environment variable is set:

 ```
-export MVPN_BIN=$(pwd)/build/tests/dummyvpn/dummyvpn
+export MVPN_BIN=$(pwd)/build-dummy/src/mozillavpn
 ```

 **Other dependencies**: